Dice Kayek: Activities

-Around the same time, as part of an exhibition to celebrate the year of Turkey in France at the Musée des Arts Décoratifs, Paris, Dice Kayek showed their Istanbul Contrast collection, which focused on significant symbols of Istanbul's diverse cultural history.
+As part of an exhibition to celebrate the year of Turkey in France at the Musée des Arts Décoratifs, Paris, Dice Kayek showed their Istanbul Contrast collection, which focused on significant symbols of Istanbul's diverse cultural history.
 The collection was lauded by top international fashion critics.
 Vogue Italia's Elisa Pervinca Bellini, noted: "In the embroideries and details, in the silhouettes and lines of the two sisters' collection there is a strong focus on the lights, the symbols and the allure of old Constantinople."
-Istanbul Contrast later became a traveling exhibition, and was shown at the Istanbul Modern Museum (Turkey, 2010) and the Amsterdam Museum (Netherlands, 2011).
-2011 was also the year Dice Kayek opened two pop-up retail shop, one at Les Galeries Lafayette (Paris) and one at Fenwick (London).
+Later, Istanbul Contrast became a traveling exhibition, and was shown at the Istanbul Modern Museum (2010) and the Amsterdam Museum (2011).
+In 2011, Dice Kayek also opened two pop-up retail shops: one at Les Galeries Lafayette (Paris) and one at Fenwick (London).

 In 2013, to coincide with the Salone del Mobile 2013 in Milan, the Turkish design firm Demirden Design invited six designers, among them Matthew Lehanneur, Arik Levy and Dice Kayek, to create a work out of Turkish marble, to be unveiled in an exhibition titled 'Bathing in Light'.
 For the project, Ece and Ayşe Ege created an exceptional installation called Nebula, which integrated the marble into the idea of a minimalist, light-filled Turkish bath.

-More recently, Dice Kayek has been shortlisted for the third edition of the Victoria and Albert Museum's Jameel Prize.
-Three Couture pieces from their Istanbul Contrast collection will be on display at the museum from December 11, 2013 to April 21, 2014.
+On 10 December 2013, Dice Kayek won the third edition of the Victoria and Albert Museum's Jameel Prize.
+Three Couture pieces from their Istanbul Contrast collection were on display at the museum, along with the works of all the other finalists, from 11 December 2013 to 21 April 2014.
+The show then travelled to other museums around the world.

-Dice Kayek, the winner of the third Jameel Prize, had been announced on December 10, 2013 during the launch of the exhibition at the Victoria and Albert Museum.
-The three Dice Kayek pieces, along with the works of all the other finalists, will be exhibited until April 21, 2014; the show will then travel to other museums around the world.